MiTi-prog/FindCo/rest-api/README.md

 ## Installing the Project

-after you have NodejS + NPM installed execute from project folder
+after you have NodejS + NPM installed execute from project folder (cd rest-api)
 ```bash
 npm install
 ```